patuellimalagola/patuellimalagola.github.io/cookiepolicy.md

 tags: [cookie]
 ---

-<p>This is the Cookie Policy for Società Agricola Patuelli Malagola, accessible from www.patuellimalagola.com</p>
+<p>This is the Cookie Policy for the "Società Agricola Patuelli Malagola" website, accessible from www.patuellimalagola.com</p>

 <p><strong>What Are Cookies</strong></p>